lighthouse-no/sap-ms-teams-integration-poc/docs/azure_bot_config.md

 * Requests from the channels to the bot
 * All metrics
-* Send these massages to the log analytics workspace we've just created
+* Send these messages to the log analytics workspace we've just created

 ![Configure Bot Diagnostics](../img/azure_bot_diagnostics_config.jpg)